solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 We will use these images as our collection and asset cover images respectively.

-We will use Irys as our storage provider, and since Metaplex conveniently created the `umi-uploader-irys` plugin, we can use that to upload our files.
+We will use Irys as our storage provider that Metaplex conveniently supports through the `umi-uploader-irys` plugin, we can use that to upload our files.
 The plugin, also takes care of sending the right amount of lamports for storage fees so we don't have to worry about making this on our own.